leifwalsh/rmq/README.md

 Implements the `<O(n^2), O(1)>` naive RMQ algorithm, where the answers to every possible RMQ query are computed and stored ahead of time.

+Warning: the naive implementation uses `O(n^2)` memory and therefore before running it you should really lower `N` in `rmq_test.hpp` to something pretty small (10000 works on an 8GB, 64-bit machine), or you'll run out of memory very quickly.

 sparse_rmq
 ----------